(Don’t have time to read the whole post? Check out my list of tips at the end!)

 - Poll friends who have been to the parks about which rides are “hard on the neck,” so if you have issues like POTS or cervical instability, you know which ones to avoid.

-- Drink enough water!
+- Drink enough water AND EAT SALT!
 You can bring water and food into Universal and Disney parks, which is awesome for people with food allergies.

 - Alternate park and recovery days.
 (Well, I tried to do that…)

 - Visit Guest Services to get Disability Access Passes, if applicable, and identify where the First Aid stations are before you start your day.
 Call ahead to the park to see if this is necessary so you don’t waste time (I’m lookin’ at YOU Universal…)